lanl/SEPIA/docs/index.rst

 .. _GitHub: https://github.com/lanl/SEPIA

+.. topic:: Read before starting: general workflow

+    Before getting started, we highly recommend reading the :ref:`workflow`.

-.. topic:: Quickstart code snippets
+.. topic:: Code snippets

-    We recommend reading through and following the notebook examples to learn how to use Sepia.

-    Looking for some tips on how to do common tasks?
+    Familiar with the general workflow but looking for some tips on how to do common tasks?
 See :ref:`helpful-code-snippets`.

 API